edterbak/NodeRed_Heishamon_control/README.md

 - [Enhancement] - Dashboard on multiple devices are now in sync.
 Menu configuration is instant over all devices.
 - [Enhancement] - Added a note to the Hardware Information section to clarify stuff when the model says 'unknown'.

+[2023-05-08] v22.27 beta (experimental).
+Changes:
+- [Fix] - 95% fix memory leak
+- [Fix] - Operating mode change not done in some cases. (incorrect filter usage) Needs to be checked further in other areas.
+- [Enhancement] - Removed the repeated triggers and replaced them with a link in from UI-Control node.
+Only refresh when needed.

 ********